EvanGottschalk/OperateExchangeGUI/README.md

 6. `Fibonacci` - This distributes the input `amount` at a cumulatively increasing rate using the formula for the Fibonacci sequence.
 This forms a steep half-parabola when graphed.
 7. `Multiplicative` - This style is customizable.
 It distributes the input `amount` at an exponentially increasing rate using the user's input `multiplicative_factor`.
 The larger the input `multiplicative_factor`, the more rapidly the prices in the Array Order increase.
 A `multiplicative_factor` 1 or larger forms a steep half-parabola when graphed.
 Below 1, the prices will increase much more slowly, and eventually start to decrease if the `multiplicative_factor` is low enough.

+### Array Order Execute & Cancel Buttons

+`Preview Orders` - Clicking this allows the user to preview the features and appearance of a potential Array Order before executing the orders.
+Specifically, clicking this button will first use `OperateExchange` to calculate the distribution of amounts across the potential Array Order.
+Then, a graph of the orders in the Array Order will be displayed, and the the GUI interface will be updated with specific information about the potential Array Order, such as the prices of its largest and smallest orders.

+`Execute Orders` - Clicking this executes all of the orders in the chosen Array Order.
+They are executed one-by-one, staring with the smallest order at the starting `price` and ending with the largest order.
+The difference between the starting `price` and the price of the last order is equal to the chosen `spread` value.

+`Cancel All Orders` - Clicking this simultaneously cancels all of the orders the user has open on the account `OperateExchangeGUI` is currently connected to.

+### "- Active Orders -"

+`Refresh` - Clicking this will make space in the `"- Active Orders -"` section of the GUI by removing orders that have been canceled or fully closed.

+After creating an Array Order, information about it will be displayed in the "Active Orders" section of the GUI.
+Additionally, the information about each Array Order will also have its own set of buttons, which do the following:

+`Cancel` - Clicking this cancels the associated Array Order, one order at a time.

+`Rebuild` - Clicking this executes any orders in the original Array Order that are no longer active, whether it's because they were closed, canceled, or because they failed to even be executed in the first place.

 <!-- ROADMAP -->
 ## Roadmap